 In this section:

 Applicants must have a secondary high school transcript which includes a broad distribution of college preparatory courses.
-Students are required to complete a minimum of 16 academic units, which must include four years/units of English; three years/units of mathematics, which included Algebra 1 and 2, and Geometry; three years/units of science, of which two years must be laboratory science; two years/units of social science, one of which must be US History; two years of the same foreign language; and two additional units from the academic areas listed above.
+Students are required to complete a minimum of 16 college preparatory academic units, which must include four years/units of English; three years/units of mathematics, which included Algebra 1 and 2, and geometry or trigonometry or comparable coursework, a fourth year of mathematics will be required for students entering 2016; three years/units of science, of which two years must be laboratory science, a third year of laboratory science will be required for students entering 2017; two years/units of social science, one of which must be US History; two years of the same foreign language; and two additional units from the academic areas listed above.

 Freshmen Applicants Only